Responsible Supply Chain

 - A measure for identifying and assessing the risk of infringement of human rights based on fact-finding surveys in the supply chain for minerals, and preventing or mitigating adverse effects

 - Conflict minerals: Cassiterite (tin), coltan (columbite-tantalite), gold, wolframite (tungsten), or their derivatives; also known as 3TG.

-- Conflict-Free Sourcing Initiative (CFSI): An organization that spearheads initiatives addressing conflict minerals to which over 300 companies and organizations around the world belong.
+- Responsible Minerals Initiative (RMI): An organization that spearheads initiatives addressing conflict minerals to which over 300 companies and organizations around the world belong.